Back to all Articles

 Continue to build your confidence by setting slightly stretching targets or participating in new projects.
 The start of a new year is a good time to set goals or targets for the year – or for the first half or quarter of the year.
 Set your usual goals but then set a stretch goal, which is an additional goal in case you exceed your initial goal.
 This will show initiative.
 However, because of your recent experience, try to minimise the risk level of your tasks or projects during this period.
 This is because your anxiety levels are likely heightened and it could result in you making further mistakes, which would only prove to damage your confidence further.
 Achieving these goals, or completing a new project, will help you to feel competent in your role again, as well as proving your worth to your colleagues.
 Setting achievable ongoing targets will also reinforce a more positive impression of your own ability as a whole.

-This article was first published in the business section of The Sunday Independent, on January 14th, and the original version can be read here.
+This article was first published in the business section of The Sunday Independent, on January 14th.
+View the original version of it here: ' How to Bounce Back After Making an Uncharacteristic and Costly Mistake at Work'.

 Caroline Ward - Senior Occupational Psychology Consultant